 CobbLinc had the lowest MDBF of any agency operating demand-response service, with a 57 percent decrease from 2018 to 2019 (Figure 39).
-GCT demand-response vehicles experienced no failures in 2016 (it was operating a new fleet) and only nine in 2017, keeping its MDBF in those years among the highest of any mode in the ATL region over the five-year period.
+GCT demand-response vehicles experienced no failures in 2016 (new fleet) and only nine in 2017, keeping its MDBF in those years among the highest of any mode in the ATL region over the five-year period.